kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

        largestNode->connectChild(0, pnode->children[2]);
        largestNode->connectChild(1, pnode->children[3]);

        // 2.
 Make pnode a 2-node.
-Note: It stoll retains its two left-most children becoming pnode->totalItems = 1;
+Note: It still retains its two left-most children, pnode->totalItems = 1;

        // 3.
 Insert middle value into parent, or if pnode is the root, create a new root above pnode and
-       // adopt pnode and largest as children. if (root.get() == pnode) {
+       // adopt 'pnode' and 'largest' as children. if (root.get() == pnode) {

          std::shared_ptr<Node> new_root = std::make_shared<Node>(std::move(pnode->keys_values[1])); // Middle value will become new root